A brief history of Harry Redknapp’s weird dislike of David Nugent

 You are David Nugent.
 You have made a huge mistake.

-You’ve just scored your first for the club in a League Cup win over Leeds, but your manager is, bizarrely, doing all he can to get rid of you…not two months after signing you.
+You’ve just scored your first for your new club in a League Cup win over Leeds.
+But your manager, bizarrely, is doing all he can to get rid of you…not two months after signing you.

 “Sometimes when you are trying to raise money you have to sell someone you don’t really want to sell,” Redknapp blabs.
 “What we need is somebody who can get us 15 to 20 goals a season, and if we can do some good business and improve the team we will.”

-Derby County want you, but you want to stay and prove a point.
+Derby County want you, but you decide to stay and prove a point.

 Redknapp makes it clear who he prefers: “He’s a young player and obviously he wants to play, but at the moment Kanu has been absolutely brilliant, John Utaka’s a threat and Benjani does well.”